virtual career advisors

 Everyone deserves the dignity of a job that optimizes their potential

 A first-generation college student started Job-IQ during her senior year to get a jump on the job market.
-She completed JOB-IQ skills workshop where she created her resume and refined helped her branding and networking plans.
+She completed the skills workshop where she created her resume and refined her elevator pitch and networking plans.
 JOB-IQ stayed with her through interviewing, negotiating a job offer, and getting started in the work world.

 A seasoned corporate vice president was at a dead end.
-The work was no longer challenging and had limited prospects.
+The work was no longer challenging and offered limited prospects.
 He went back to school.
-He earned a degree in a new discipline only to discover the leap to an entry-level positon required too big a pay cut.
-JOB-IQ helped him develop his long-held entreneurial dream using both experience and education.
+He earned a degree in a new discipline only to discover an entry-level position in his new field required a big a pay cut.
+Job-IQ helped him develop his long-held entreneurial dream using both experience and education.

 Following three decades as a high school teacher, this candidate was ready to retire but felt she had so much more to give.
-JOB-IQ helped her set new career goals.
-She enjoyed community work and volunteered at a local charity where she has bene hired as the director of advancement.
+Job-IQ helped her set new career goals.
+She enjoyed community work and volunteered at a local charity.
+A few months later she was hired for a program position.

 JOB-IQ: The Book

 GREAT read.
 I enjoyed the energetic, uplifting tone.